bioperl/bioperl.github.io/howtos/Local_Databases_HOWTO.md

 }
 ```

-Here is how you would retrieve the sequence, as a object:
+Here is how you would retrieve the sequence, as an object:

 ```perl
 my $seq = $inx->fetch("D12567");